Get backlinks from our recommended provider

 Consider the example where most of your traffic comes from a single high-traffic blog post on another website.
 What happens if that blog post becomes less popular or even gets deleted?

 The media industry has historically been a target for private equity on a broad scale.
-Most newspapers and media outlets globally are owned by private equity firms or billionaires.
-And many of them these days have been bought, as opposed to building.
+Private equity firms or billionaires own most newspapers and media outlets globally.
+These days, many of them have been bought rather than built.

 CoinPedia - Cryptocurrency Blog